JDMullally/FishGame/Fish/README.md

 Fish is a board game for two to four players.

 ###File Structure
-`/Admin` : Contains references to the interface for the tournament manager, and implementation of the Referee.
+`/Admin` : Contains references to the interface for the tournament manager, the manager implementation and implementation of the Referee.

 `/Planning` : Contains all self evaluations along with all memos to Dot Game CEOs for our design plans regarding the interface and protocol of the game, referee, players, tournament manager,